lippertmarkus/lippertmarkus.github.io/_posts/2020-09-01-k8s-windows-rancher.md

 ## Details

 In the following I give you short background around Kubernetes, Rancher, Terraform and Vagrant.
-I explain in more detail what VMs you need and how you would set them up as well as create a new cluster via Rancher and add Nodes to that cluster.
+I explain in more detail what VMs you need and how you would set them up as well as create a new cluster via Rancher and add nodes to that cluster.

 ### Background